freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1820.1

-You can add more columns to order by separating them with a comma like this: `ORDER BY <column_1>, <column_2>`.
+Now, the highest GPA's are at the top.
+You can add more columns to the order by separating them with a comma like this: `ORDER BY <column_1>, <column_2>`.
 Any matching values in the first ordered column will then be ordered by the next.
 View all the student info with the highest GPA's at the top, and in alphabetical order by `first_name` if the GPA's match.

 #### HINTS